Is being deprived of liberty a bad thing?

-So when will care arrangements amount to a deprivation of liberty?
+When do care arrangements amount to a deprivation of liberty?

 A deprivation of liberty may exist where:

-- The person lacks mental capacity to consent to their care arrangements
+- The person lacks mental capacity to consent to their care arrangements.

 - The care is imputable to the state - what does this mean?
-This means that the care is arranged, funded or provided by a public body such as a local authority or the NHS
+This means that the care is arranged, funded or provided by a public body such as a local authority or the NHS.

-- The person is under continuous supervision and control - for example, the person needs to be continually supervised as there would be a risk to their safety if left alone
+- The person is under continuous supervision and control - for example, the person needs to be continually supervised as there would be a risk to their safety if left alone.

-- The person is not free to leave - a person may be subject to physical restrictions such as locked doors, or would be prevented from leaving/brought back if they decided to leave
+- The person is not free to leave - a person may be subject to physical restrictions such as locked doors, or would be prevented from leaving/brought back if they decided to leave.

 What authorisation is required?